 Adrian Rossi, Creative Chairman of Grey London, has been recognized as the number-one creative director in the world at the Cannes Lions and the most awarded creative leader in the United Kingdom.
 He began his career as an Art Director at Saatchi & Saatchi in 1994, after which he became Creative Director at BBH for over a decade and then at the digital agency Glue Isobar in 2010.
 Prior to joining Grey, Adrian spent seven years at AMV BBDO London, becoming only the fourth person to take the Executive Creative Director title and oversee the creative department in 2013.
 Under his leadership, AMV BBDO became the second most awarded agency in the world at Cannes, with an agency record of three Grand Prix and one Titanium.
 D&AD named AMV BBDO "UK Creative Agency of the Year" three times.
 As a creative, Rossi has taken every top international creative honor several times over, including Cannes Lions, D&AD Yellow Pencils, Clios, New York Festivals, BTAAs, Creative Circles, and Kinsales.

-Nirvik Singh is the Chairman and CEO of Grey AMEA.
+Nirvik Singh was recently named Chief Operating Officer, Grey Group.
+He remains the Chairman and CEO of Grey Asia Pacific, Middle East and Africa (AMEA).
 He began his career with Unilever’s Lipton India and joined as head of Grey Kolkata at age 26.
 Under his leadership the agency became the city’s second largest, winning Agency of the Year four consecutive times.
-At 33, as head of Grey Group India he expanded its reach across India.
-Nirvik has spearheaded acquisitions in China, Korea, Thailand, India, Vietnam & UAE.
-He currently oversees operations in Asia, Africa and the Middle East and is in-charge of the borderless operations of Grey- globally.
-He hosts the Global Asian Achievers session at Spikes Asia annually, has served as juror at Cannes Lions & Global Effies and has received numerous honors including being named ‘Agency Head of the Year’ and received India’s Bharat Nirman Rattan Award.
+At 33, as head of Grey Group India, he expanded its reach across the country.
+Nirvik has spearheaded acquisitions in China, Korea, Thailand, India, Vietnam and UAE.
+He oversees operations in AMEA and is in charge of the borderless integrated marketing operations of Grey globally.
+He hosts the Global Asian Achievers session at Spikes Asia annually; has served as juror at Cannes Lions and Global Effies and has received numerous honors including ‘Agency Head of the Year’ and India’s Bharat Nirman Rattan Award.
 Currently, he is the (non-executive) Chairman of Raymond Apparel and independent director of Shoppers Stop.

 Yukiko Ochiai joined Grey in 2011 as a Group Account Director to lead the P&G Fabric and Home Care accounts -- Joy, Febreze, Bold and Lenor/Lenor Happiness.
 She has demonstrated strong leadership and devoted efforts to provide excellent services and has become Chief Operating Officer in July 2015, and in January 2018 she became the President and CEO of the company.